wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 # Introduction

 ## Lab Objective
-In this Lab, we will go through the tasks that are required to build a Webex Experience Management connecter and use that to send a survey to customers so that they can provide feedback on their interaction with the contact center.
-Also, we will look at how the agent can get this feedback on their agent desktop to provide appropriate level of service to end customers.
-This will enhance their customer satisfaction level which will positively impact their business.
+- Explore the WxM console and its features

+- Edit the Desktop Layout for configuring the WxM widget

+- Learn how to configure a flow for geting feedback

 ## Pre-requisites

-* You have an assigned POD
-* You have the customer admin login credentials.
+* You have completed Lab 1 - Control Hub & Admin Portal:
-* You are familiar with how to create a new user in Control Hub
+ - You are familiar with how to create a new user in Control Hub

+* You have completed Lab 3 - Agent and Supervisor Desktops:
+ - You are familiar with editing and updating desktop layout JSON

-* You have finished earlier labs and are familiar with the application
+* You have the WxM admin login credentials
-* Your pod has the required configuration for a chat to route to an agent
-* Your pod has the required configuration for an email to route to an agent
+> admin1pod29@email.carehybrid.com
+> ReadyNext2021!

 * You have configured all the requisites for the agent to log in and handle a customer call.

-* You are familiar with editing and updating desktop layout JSON
-* You have the customer admin login credentials.
+* You have completed Lab 2 - IVR Contact Routing:
 *  You are familiar with creating and modifying flows

 * You have a number from which you can make calls to the contact center.

 * You have access to an inbox where the surveys can be posted.